Maps

 // Setting a couple of values under different keysfizz.set(42, 321);fizz.set(7, 123);

-// Iterating over in a sequential order: from the smallest keys to the biggest onesforeach (key, value in fizz) { dump(key); // will dump 7 on the first iteration, then 42 on the second}
+// Iterating in sequential order: from the smallest keys to the biggest onesforeach (key, value in fizz) { dump(key); // Will dump 7 on the first iteration, then 42 on the second}

 Read more about it: foreach